 Augmented Reality For Corporate Campus Navigation: Video Demo

-Mobile Augmented Reality continuously reveals its potential for practical purposes.
+Augmented Reality development companies continuously reveal new potential use cases for practical purposes.
 Our today's demo is the second one to elaborate on the concept of indoor navigation on campus, this time with the help of Apple's ARKit.
 First and foremost, this may be of interest to modern companies with large premises and hundreds of employees, who need a convenient tool to find the shortcut to the room where an urgent meeting is about to begin.

 How do they find it?
 Well, they just scan a special marker located in the required building, select their destination, and get the route on their smartphone screen — simple as that.
 Check the video to see how it works!